zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

 10. Admin is redirected to Goals List page
 11. Success message: "Goal updated successfully!"

-**Note**: Calendar does not highlight date ranges; admin clicks dates to select new range if needed

-**Note**: If admin removes a task that has existing DailyLog entries, those entries remain in the database (for historical tracking) but are no longer shown to users.

 ---

 ### 4. Notifications List Page